Kinetic-Drive/Perovskite-SnO2-Optimization/README.md

 # Perovskite-SnO2-Optimization
-Optimizes parameters of tin oxide synthesis for alternative electron transport layer to perovskite solar cell using a random forest and NN
+Optimizes parameters of tin oxide synthesis for alternative electron transport layer to perovskite solar cell using a random forest and neural net